kingbims/kingbims/README.md

 Hi there 👋 An overview about me:

-* 🔭 I’m currently working on Express (REST and GraphQL APIs), NodeJS, projects using JavaScript, MongoDB, MySQl, PosrgresSql, deploying on AWS, Netlify or Digital Ocean.
+* 🔭 I’m currently working on NodeJS projects using JavaScript, Typescript, NestJS, Express, MongoDB, and PosrgresSql.
-* 🌱 I’m currently learning Typescript and NestJS, and also looking forward to learning Solidity.
+* 🌱 I’m currently learning CI/CD, and also looking forward to learning Solidity.
 * 👯‍♀️ I’m looking to collaborate on projects that will create value for developers and organizations.
-* 🎯 I’m really big on clean and readable codebase, properly tested (unit and integration) and documented, automation (CI/CD) and following best practices.
-* 💬 Ask me about NodeJS, Express, JavaScript
+* 💬 Ask me about NodeJS, Express, JavaScript, Typescript, NestJS, and MongoDB.
 * 📭 How to reach me: bb.morakinyo@gmail.com
 * 📜 Read my write-ups on: https://cutt.ly/cFyUJTk and https://cutt.ly/2FyIwH6
 * 🎙 On my free time, I bake and try out new recipes.